 - It makes application management a breeze, allowing you to automate tedious operations with just a few built-in commands.

 - This system effortlessly provides all the necessary components for your workloads to run smoothly – from crunching computations, managing networks, and efficiently storing data.

 - It constantly checks to see if your services are running properly.
 If they aren’t, Kubernetes will restart the containers or mark them as unavailable.

-- As a DevOps engineer, knowing other cloud-native technologies, such as distributed applications, logging, and cloud computing is important.
+- Knowing other cloud-native technologies, such as distributed applications, logging, and cloud computing, as a DevOps engineer is important.

 - Initial configuration is difficult and difficult to learn.